Retail Flooring Stores

 Water-Resistant Grout: Ensure the grout is designed to resist moisture and mold.

-Color: Matching grout color to the tile can create a unified look, while contrasting colors add visual interest.
+Color: matching grout color to the tile can create a unified look, while contrasting colors add visual interest.

 Sealing: Regular sealing helps maintain the appearance and water resistance of the grout.